-Expertise was a well-funded startup building a platform to help people hire local professionals.
+Expertise is a startup designed to conquer the local services space.
 Everything was designed from the ground up with scale in mind to try to eat Thumbtack's lunch.

-After The Orchard bought TVT records, we owned the rights to Pitbull's music before he signed to Sony.
-We decided to cash in by releasing a compilation album.
-I was given a hard drive of old Pitbull photoshoots and was told to go nuts.
+After The Orchard bought TVT records, we owned the rights to Pitbull's music before he signed to Sony, so we decided to release a compilation album.
+I was given a hard drive of old Pitbull photoshoots and was told to "go nuts".

-I talked with some people at the label more familiar with his body of work, and discovered that he is known for a signature expression – basically duckface + knowing smirk.
-I noticed the expression over and over again in his photos, and I was inspired to make a parody of Andy Warhol's "Marilyn Monroe's Lips".
-This was mostly a joke and the label manager was initially horrified, but after seeing it in context, the same photo that I used for this ended up becoming the final cover.
+I talked with some people at the label more familiar with his body of work, and discovered that he is known for a signature expression: slightly pursed lips + a knowing smirk.
+I noticed the expression over and over again in his photos, and I was inspired to make a parody of Andy Warhol's "Marilyn Monroe's Lips" as a joke.
+The label manager was initially horrified, but after seeing it in context we decided to use that same close-cropped photo as the final cover.
 Thinking of him as a icon (in the Warhol sense), and allowing play into the process led to a fairly striking and recognizable image.

-I also designed a custom typeface, inspired by his early album covers and club flyers, and we worked with metallic inks to make the cover shine.
+I also designed a custom typeface inspired by his early album covers and club flyers, and we worked with metallic inks to make the cover shine.
 Pitbull and his team were very satisfied with the final design.

 In cinema, motion and sound have proven time and time again to combine in unexpected and powerful ways.
 This approach combines some of that power with the benefits of giving the viewer the option to remain on a spread to contemplate or to quickly skip ahead at the pace they desire, which lends itself to a certain kinesthetic immersion.
 The use of text frees up the visuals and the audio to be less literal and to form their own parallel lines of thought.